 As a student who frequently spends long hours at my desk studying and doing homework, I often wish I could get up and move around or at least not be sitting all day.
 You've probably seen a number of articles detailing the negative health effects of sitting.
 So, this January I decided to treat myself.
 I put together a whiteboard stand-up desk and I love it so much I am writing this article so that you can enjoy it too!
 For a while, I didn't think it was feasible to purchase such a desk, seeing as many of them were thousands of dollars and after all, I'm a college student living on a budget.
 Upon researching my options, I found that I had three basic options: hack together a permanent standing solution for $25, purchase an adjustable standing solution (Varidesk) for $395, or purchase an actual desk that raises and lowers.
 Many of these are within the $600 to $1,000 range.
 I was leaning towards purchasing the full desk instead of the first two options because I wanted to be able to have my notes and papers at my disposal when standing, rather than only being able to elevate my computer when standing.

 However, I came across StandDesk which offers an electric-powered standing desk frame for $400.
 No longer did I have to choose whether or not the benefits of having the entire desk raise and lower would be justified by the higher cost.
 Moreover, I was able to purchase just the frame, which let me put a custom top on.
 In searching, I also came across this article in which someone put together a stationary whiteboard desk, which I thought was pretty neat.
 Naturally, I decided my desktop had to be a whiteboard as well.
 And thus my remote-controlled, whiteboard stand-up desk was born.
 I gotta admit, it's pretty sweet.
 And I love working at it!
 See below to see how I put my desk together.
-Also, if you think this desk is as sweet as I do and want one for yourself, use this link to get $50 off your order!

 The desk frame was a breeze to assemble.
 StandDesk emails you a video walkthrough that is very detailed.
 It took maybe 15 or 20 minutes to put the desk together.
 I was highly impressed with the quality of the desk.
 You can get a good idea for how sturdy this desk is in their assembly video.